kungming2/AssistantBOT/README.md

 Artemis will provide you with information about the number of posts your subreddit receives and their flairs.
 That information is gathered and saved in a statistics page, organized by month for ease of viewing (newest first).
 It will also provide the total number of posts your subreddit receives per month.
 Note that the post flair that's saved is the flair *text* itself, not its CSS code.

 Artemis also incorporates data from u/Stuck_In_the_Matrix's Pushshift data for statistics (check it out at r/Pushshift).
 This data is used to retrieve data on the most frequent submitters and commenters to your subreddit each month, as well as provide aggregate statistics on how many daily submissions and comments your community receives per month.

+Check out r/ChineseLanguage's **[live statistics page here](https://www.reddit.com/r/chineselanguage/wiki/assistantbot_statistics)** for an example.

 ###### Example for 2018-10